There are several public registers that may be useful for identifying the asset position of another party prior to enforcement.

-The attachment of salaries (“saisie des rémunérations”) must also be mentioned as a way to enforce judgments but, in practice, this type of attachment is difficult to obtain in France due to the natural reluctance of the French courts to withhold a debtor of his or her only source of income.
+The attachment of salaries (saisie des rémunérations) must also be mentioned as a way to enforce judgments but, in practice, this type of attachment is difficult to obtain in France due to the natural reluctance of the French courts to withhold from a debtor his or her only source of income.

 The length of the proceedings to enforce domestic judgments will depend on a wide range of factors, including the nature of the enforcement measure, how easy it is to determine the debtor’s assets, and the nature and location of the debtor’s assets.

 It should be noted that, in the exceptional context of the health crisis due to the COVID-19 pandemic, several laws have been passed in France, in particular with regard to the time limits for legal proceedings, including enforcement proceedings (Order No. 2020-306 of 25 March 2020 on the extension of time limits during the health emergency period and the adaptation of legal proceedings procedures during this period, amended by Order 2020-427 dated 15 April 2020 and supplemented by Order 2020-560 dated 13 May 2020).